'Did our son have to die to change things?'

 After being denied oxygen, Evan called 999 from his hospital bed but died shortly after.
 An inquest found that if hospital workers had a better understanding of the condition his life might have been saved.

-Evan’s mum, Betty, tells Newsbeat that Evan ‘led a very normal life,’ and he enjoyed reading and watching football.
+Evan’s mum, Betty, tells Newsbeat that Evan "led a very normal life", and he enjoyed reading and watching football.

+You can watch the full documentary Sickle Cell: Fighting for Care here.

 Produced by Kesewaa Browne and Woody Morris